savoirtech/soa-rag-reference-architecture/README.md

 Data sources from our point of view are anything that produces data that our system consumes.

+In our demo architecture we use JavaFaker to produce inputs to our pipeline.

 ## Data Landing Zone

 When data is created and transmitted to our system, the collection of